Counting Numbers Of N Digits That Are Monotone In C++ - C++ Programming Tutorial

 dpIncreasing[length][digit]=dpIncreasing[length][digit−1]+dpIncreasing[length−1][digit]

-It sums up numbers ending with digits less than or equal to digit.
+It calculates the total of numbers that end with digits that are less than or equal to a specified digit.

 dpDecreasing[length][digit]=dpDecreasing[length][digit−1]+dpDecreasing[length−1][digit]

-Let us take another example to illustrate the counting numbers of n-digit monotone numbers in C++.
+Let's consider another example to demonstrate how to calculate the quantity of n-digit monotone numbers in C++.

 #include <iostream>